 Without hitting you with too many details, make a note to include the length of access and a refund policy in your written contract.

-Making a concrete decision between lifetime access v. limited access before you make your course available while save you tons of headaches down the line.
+Making a concrete decision between lifetime access v. limited access before you make your course available will save you tons of headaches down the line.
 Some students might expect your course to be available two years from now, while others only want to experience the course as soon as they purchase it.

 You can manage everyone’s expectations by defining the length of access within your contract. ⌛